QuickMadeSim/QcduDisplay/README.md

 * Compatible with WebFMC plugin in X-Plane.
 * Compatible with FSL A320 in Prepar3D v5.
-* Compatible with FlyByWire A32nx dev/exp in MSFS2020.
+* Compatible with FlyByWire A32nx in MSFS2020.
+* Compatible with PMDG 737-700 in MSFS2020.